 - Rationale for interest in nursing as a professional career choice

 - Work history and experience

 - Permanent resident of TTUHSC service area county

 - First generation college student

 - One page resume

 - Prior enrollment at Texas Tech University

 - Diversity of experience, including proficiency in other languages, knowledge of other cultures, and/or study abroad

 - Military service and/or training

-- Performance in a face-to-face interview with Second Degree faculty.
-For those who are invited for an interview, an essay will be required.
-Professional attire is required for interview.
+- A face-to-face interview Based upon fulfillment of all eligibility requirements as outlined in the School of Nursing Catalog and posted on the SON website, a determination will be made on an offer of an interview.
+For those invited for an interview, an essay will be required.
+Professional attire is expected for the interview.